mgreiler/se-unlocked-website/src/posts/serverless-competitive-advantage.md

 audio: http://dts.podtrac.com/redirect.mp3/cdn.simplecast.com/audio/aaca909a-e34f-49ae-a86f-f59e4fa807f0/episodes/201c3afb-fea2-4662-bca0-88141aa91ab3/audio/1124f7e0-e429-41ab-9b49-f6be277973cc/default_tc.mp3
 ---

-In this episode, I talk to Nader Dabit.
-Nader is a web and mobile developer, who specializes in building cross-platform and cloud-enabled applications.
+Nader Dabit is a web and mobile developer, who specializes in building cross-platform and cloud-enabled applications.
 Right now, he works at Amazon Web Services, where he develops features in the client team and improves developer experience.
 Before, he founded his own training company, specializing in React Native, and trained engineers from organizations such as Microsoft, Amazon, the US Army, and many more.

 **We talk about:**